Timeseries

 rescale_with_value(value_at_first_step)[source]

-Return a new TimeSeries, which is a multiple of this series such that the first value is value_at_first_step.
-(Note: numerical errors can appear with value_at_first_step > 1e+24).
+Return a new series, which is a multiple of this series such that the first value is value_at_first_step.

 Parameters